Contrasting EVI Industries (EVI) & The Competition

-EVI Industries (NYSE:EVI – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it compare to its rivals?
-We will compare EVI Industries to related businesses based on the strength of its analyst recommendations, profitability, earnings, institutional ownership, valuation, dividends and risk.
+EVI Industries (NYSE:EVI – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it compare to its rivals?
+We will compare EVI Industries to related companies based on the strength of its institutional ownership, analyst recommendations, earnings, dividends, risk, profitability and valuation.

-This table compares EVI Industries and its rivals revenue, earnings per share and valuation.
+This table compares EVI Industries and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue